 Edward C. Jordan

-At the University of Illinois, Jordan served as associate professor from 1945 to 1947, professor from 1947 to 1979, director of the Radio Direction Finding Laboratory from 1946 to 1954, and director of the Antenna Laboratory from 1950 to 1954.
-In 1954, he was named Head of the Department of Electrical Engineering, in which capacity he served for 25 years until his retirement in 1979.
+.At the University of Illinois, Jordan served as associate professor from 1945 to 1947, professor from 1947 to 1979, director of the Radio Direction Finding Laboratory from 1946 to 1954, and director of the Antenna Laboratory from 1950 to 1954.
+In 1954, he was named Head of the Department of Electrical Engineering, in which capacity he served for twenty-five years until his retirement in 1979.

 Jordan authored or edited nine books including Principles of Radio (1942) and Electromagnetic Waves and Radiating Systems (1950) and published numerous technical articles.
-His most popular textbook, Electromagnetic Waves and Radiating Systems, was first published by Prentice-Hall and a second edition, co-authored with K.G.
+His most popular textbook, "Electromagnetic Waves and Radiating Systems,: was first published by Prentice-Hall and a second edition, co-authored with K.G.
 Blamain, was published in 1968.
-At the time of his death, he was editing the eighth edition of Reference Data for Engineers: Radio Electronics, Computers, and Communications for Howard W. Sams & Co., Inc., publishers.
+At the time of his death, he was editing the eighth edition of "Reference Data for Engineers: Radio Electronics, Computers, and Communications" for Howard W. Sams & Co., Inc., publishers.
 His research and publications focused on antennas and wave propagation as well as radio and electronics

-Edward C. Jordan died on October 18, 1991.
+Edward C. Jordan died on 18 October 1991.